HexHive/magma/docs/contribute.md

 * The link/s to the fix/es
 * Any useful comments (e.g. bug only works for 32-bit machine)

-Note: please provide those informations even if a bug couldn't be implemented and state in the comments why it couldn't be implemented (e.g. code disappeared).
+Note: please provide those informations even if a bug couldn't be implemented and state also in the comments why it couldn't be implemented (e.g. code disappeared).

 ## Warnings